Sam Corcos

 Key Relationships

 Corcos’s connection to Andreessen Horowitz anchors his network profile. a16z funded Levels Health, and its managing partner Scott Kupor became OPM Director in July 2025, absorbing DOGE workforce functions.
 7 Analysis of their respective appointments suggests a dual a16z presence in the executive branch — Corcos influencing Treasury IT and IRS data systems, Kupor shaping federal workforce policy — with a16z doubling its federal lobbying to $1.49 million in 2025, covering AI and digital assets through BGR Government Affairs 8.
-Corcos’s parallel to Gregory Barbaccia represents another structural pattern: both were DOGE-placed technology CIOs in Trump’s second term, with Barbaccia at OMB holding FITARA oversight over all federal IT procurement — including Treasury’s Palantir contracts — while retaining up to $15,000 in Palantir stock.
+Corcos and Gregory Barbaccia were both DOGE-placed technology CIOs in Trump’s second term, with Barbaccia at OMB holding FITARA oversight over all federal IT procurement — including Treasury’s Palantir contracts — while retaining up to $15,000 in Palantir stock.
 Corcos served under Elon Musk’s direction at DOGE before transitioning to the permanent Treasury CIO role.
 2 His peer Clark Minor, a Palantir veteran, was simultaneously placed as HHS CIO, creating two DOGE-originated CIO appointments at agencies with substantial Palantir contract footprints.
 5

 Financial Activity